Universal-Team/db/docs/_ds/nintellivision.md

 systems:
 - DS
 title: Nintellivision
-update_notes: '<p dir="auto">V5.2 : 22-Jun-2024 by wavemotion-dave</p>
+update_notes: '<p dir="auto">V5.3 : 07-Sep-2024 by wavemotion-dave</p>

   <ul dir="auto">

-  <li>Improved MOB collision detection to fix GORF</li>

-  <li>Improved MOB rendering so that Y coordinates of zero don''t draw (fixes minor
-  glitch in Beauty and the Beast at end of levels)</li>

-  <li>Improved JLP detection so we don''t enable it inadvertently.</li>
+  <li>Integrated 2KGRAM build into the main code.
+There is now one unified Nintellivision
+  build.
+Use Configuration to select 2KGRAM (aka Tutorvision mode) for games that support it.</li>

   </ul>'
-updated: '2024-06-22T13:55:25Z'
+updated: '2024-09-07T12:37:12Z'
-version: '5.2'
+version: '5.3'
-version_title: Version 5.2
+version_title: Version 5.3
 ---